GitHubDragonFly/Localized_3js/README.md

   - access the main page in your browser at `http://localhost:8000`
   - if you decide to use the optional customized files then read below on how to install all of them

-Either of the following 2 choices below should also work:
+As an alternative, either of the following 2 choices below should also work:

 - `python` + `Flask` and `flask_cors` packages
 - `VS Code` + `python` extension (from Microsoft Store) + `Flask` and `flask_cors` packages